Sallu110/Breast-Cancer-prediction-project/README.md

 # Breast-Cancer-prediction-project

-In this project i have predicted breast cancer on the basis of various factors.you can visit files to see project.
+In this project i have Developed a tool to aid physicians in the early and precise detection of breast cancer, potentially saving lives through timely and efficient treatment interventions.you can visit file to see project.